andybee/arc-plugin-named-routes/README.md

 // returns: /foo/123?bar=bar
 ```

 You can use the same name for two or more routes as long as each route has a unique method.
-The helper function will default to `GET`.
+The helper function will default to `GET`, then `ANY`.
 You can optionally supply an alternative method as the first argument:

 ```arc
 @http